nlietzow/german-rap-analysis/README.md

 - `data/csv/charts.csv`: Dataset with the scraped charts data.
 - `data/csv/songs.csv`: Dataset with the scraped songs data (no lyrics).
 - `data/csv/moderation.csv`: Dataset with the content moderation predictions.
+- `data/csv/output.csv`: Joined dataset of the above datasets.
 - `data/lyrics.zip`: Zip file with the scraped lyrics.

 ## Experiments